yakovitalik/ourcinema/README.md

 # OurCinema
-This is our online cinema
+This is our online cinema. <br />
+You can watch a video of this project here:
+<a href="https://youtu.be/0udewm455hM">Video review on youtube</a>
 ***
 <img src=https://github.com/yakovitalik/ourcinema/blob/master/screen1.jpg>